COVID-19 Impact May Warrant a Tax Assessment Challenge

-With business income down, and income properties losing rent, 2020 may present a particularly good year to consider challenging your commercial property tax assessment.
+With business income down, and income properties losing rent, 2020 may be a good year to consider challenging your commercial tax assessment.

 Nolan Heller Kauffman LLP has successfully obtained tax reductions for a wide range of property owners in the Capital Region, Warren County, Clinton County and Essex County.
 Property types have included: